Pablo Munhoz

-Pablo Roberto Munhoz Rodríguez (born 31 August 1982 in Rivera) is a Uruguayan football midfielder playing for Tabaré Pireápolis F.C..
+Pablo Roberto Munhoz Rodríguez (born 31 August 1982 in Rivera) is a Uruguayan football midfielder playing for Piriápolis F.C..

 Club career

-Munhoz played much of his early career with Defensor Sporting in the Uruguayan Primera División before signing in 2004 with Croatian HNK Hajduk Split where he will play three seasons and help them win the 2005 Championship.
-In summer 2007 he went back to Uruguay to play with Uruguayan club Club Nacional de Football but by the end of the year he was on his way to China to sign with Wuhan Optics Valley F.C. (known until then as Wuhan Guanggu).
-However, that season the club was withdrew from the Chinese Super League and in consequence was punished by the Chinese Federation.
+Munhoz played much of his early career with Defensor Sporting in the Uruguayan Primera División before signing in 2004 with Croatian club Hajduk where he played three seasons and helped them win the 2005 Championship.
+In summer 2007 he went back to Uruguay to play with Uruguayan club Club Nacional de Football, but by the end of the year he was on his way to China to sign with Wuhan Optics Valley F.C. (known then as Wuhan Guanggu).
+However, that season the club withdrew from the Chinese Super League and in consequence was punished by the Chinese Federation.
 Munhoz left China and returned to Uruguay playing for a number of clubs, such as Juventud de Las Piedras, Atenas de San Carlos and in 2010 he signed for El Tanque Sisley returning to the Uruguayan top league.
 In the summer of 2011 he returned to Europe, this time to play with GC Biaschesi in the Swiss 1.
 Liga Group 3.
-He joined Brazilian club CRAC on January 3, 2012.
+He joined Brazilian club CRAC on 3 January 2012.

 Between 2013 and 2016 Munhoz spent three seasons in the second tier of Uruguayan football, playing for Huracán F.C., Progreso, and Deportivo Maldonado.
-As of 2017 Munhoz was in Piriápolis, running his Negrol football school for children and playing for the local lower-tier team Tabaré Piriápolis F.C..
+As of 2017 Munhoz was in Piriápolis, running his Negrol football school for children and playing for the local lower-tier team Piriápolis F.C..